Introduction to Spring Boot Versions

 - Hazelcast

-- Apart from this it also provides support for in-memory map-based. when we use @configuration with @EnableCaching so caching will automatically be configured in our application.
+- Apart from this, it also provides support for in-memory map-based.
+When we use @configuration with @EnableCaching, our application will automatically configure caching.

 - Cassandra: They have also provided support for Cassandra.